 Also, many high school students are using History Odyssey Level 2 courses for high school with little to no modification.
 The current History Odyssey Level 3 courses (Ancients and Middle Ages) should be considered advanced high school level.
 American History Odyssey is standard high school level.

 How many high school credits can I award for History Odyssey Level 3 guides?

 Pandia Press is not an accrediting agency and does not offer high school credits.
 However, an accrediting institution has informed us that each level three course would count for at least one full history (social studies) credit, one full literature/writing (English) credit (if a formal writing course is added), and possibly a half credit for geography.
 Many customers have told us that their high school accredited institutions have approved HO courses.

-Home Science Tools now sells supply kits for RSO courses!
+Home Science Tools now sells supply kits for most RSO courses!

-1. The Rock and Mineral can be purchased from Rainbow Resource Center (see vendors).
+A Rock and Mineral made specially for RSO Earth & Space 1 can be purchased from Rainbow Resource Center.
 If you want to put together your own kit, you will need samples of: Talc, Magnetite, Mica, Pyrite, Feldspar, Quartz Crystal, Granite, Basalt, Snowflake Obsidian, Conglomerate, Sandstone, Shale, Marble, Slate, and Schist.
-Plus, you also need a streak plate or unglazed kitchen tile.
+Plus, you need a streak plate or unglazed kitchen tile.